ManicodeSecurity/Defending-DevOps/labs/K8S-Cluster-Setup/lab.md

 What would be a good piece of your application or infrastructure to start breaking up into Pods within Kubernetes?

 ### Discussion Question
-What security challenges does adminstering a Kubernetes cluster using a tool like kubectl present?
+What security challenges does administering a Kubernetes cluster using a tool like kubectl present?